Glitch (Australian TV series)

 On 26 October 2015, ABC TV renewed the show for a second series of six episodes.
 The second series premiered on 14 September 2017 on ABC.
 Series two follows James and the Risen as they begin to unravel the mystery of how and why they are back, though their journey of reconciliation, romance, and revenge is soon disrupted by a new and even more lethal threat.
 The first series was made available to stream on Netflix globally on 15 October 2016.
 Series 2 premiered on 28 November 2017 internationally on Netflix.
 The show concluded with the third season, which premiered on 25 August 2019.
-Netflix globally released series 3 on 25 September 2019.

 Plot

-James Hayes (Patrick Brammall) is a small town policeman in Yoorana, Victoria.
+James Hayes is a small town policeman in Yoorana, Victoria.
 He is called to the local cemetery in the middle of the night, only to discover some people that have risen from the dead in perfect health but with no memory of their identities or past.
 They are determined to find out who they are and what has happened to them.
-James struggles to keep the mysterious case hidden from his colleagues, family, and the world, with the help of local doctor Elishia McKellar (Genevieve O'Reilly).
+James struggles to keep the mysterious case hidden from his colleagues, family, and the world, with the help of local doctor Elishia McKellar.
 The people are all linked in some way, and the search begins for someone who knows the truth about how and why they have returned.